mohmiim/MLIntroduction/session-5/README.md

 all_features = np.concatenate((features_x1,features_x2), axis=1)
 ~~~~

-the rest will be the same as in session 4 but we will use the all_features vector as our training sample.
+The rest will be the same as in session four, but we will use the all_features vector as our training sample.

-Then let's re-train our model and run the tests, what do you find?
+Then, let's try to re-train our model and run the tests; what do you find?

-This [Notebook](https://github.com/mohmiim/MLIntroduction/blob/master/session-5/Session_5_ensemble.ipynb) has the full code.
+This [Notebook](https://github.com/mohmiim/MLIntroduction/blob/master/session-5/Session_5_ensemble.ipynb) has the complete code.

 In my tests, Accuracy went up to 99%

 ## Congratulations

-If you have been following along the 5 sessions, Congratulations we covered so much, we build simple linear model, approximated non-linear functions, built a system for recognizing charts type form an image and improved it is accuracy till we reached 97%.
-Learned what is Convolution neural network, Training set data augmentation, Transfer learning and Machine Learning model ensemble you should be proud :)
+If you have been following along with the five sessions, Congratulations.
+We covered so much; we built a simple linear model, approximated non-linear functions, built a system for recognizing chart types from an image, and improved its accuracy till we reached 97%.
+Learned what Convolution neural network, Training set data augmentation, Transfer learning and Machine Learning model ensemble you should be proud :)

 ## 3. Assignment